otherwiseGG/DiscordTwitterBot/README.md

  - `npm i fs`

 Please do each line at one time, this shouldn’t take more than a minute.
+PLEASE NOTE THAT YOU NEED TO APPLY FOR ELEVATED ACCESS IN THE TWITTER DEVELOPER CONSOLE

 ## Configuration (config.json)